Fluctuations of the 2-spin SSK model with magnetic field: Main results and notation

-For the overlap between two replicas we have the following.
-It is proven in Section \ref{sec:int-over}. \bet There is a small $c_1 >0$ so that the following holds.
+\paragraph{Overlap between two replicas.} For the overlap between two replicas we have the following.
+It is proven in Section \ref{sec:int-over}. \bet[Quenched replica overlap fluctuations] There is a small $c_1 >0$ so that the following holds.
 For every $\alpha >0$ and positive integer $k$, we have for all sufficiently small $\eps >0$ that there is an $\eps_1 >0$ such that the following holds on an event of probability at least $1 - N^{-\eps_1}$.
 We have for all $|t| \leq N^{-\alpha}$

-where the $Z_j$ are specific functions of the spectal quantities of $M$.
+where the $Z_j$ are specific functions of the spectral quantities of $M$ (described below).
 On the above event we have $|Z_j| \leq N^{\eps}$.
 Additionally, the $Z_j$ jointly converge in distribution to functions of the Airy$_1$ random point field. \eet We were not able to find a simple form for the $Z_j$; they come from a certain Taylor expansion and involve general sums of products of the Stieltjes transforms of $M$ and the quadratic form $v^T (M-\gamma)^{-k} v$ evaluated at the point $\gamma$ defined above which comes from the steepest descent analysis.
 However, we are able to show that they converge in distribution to similar quantities of the Airy$_1$ random point field.
 The latter quantities are constructed by replacing the eigenvalues of $M$ by the particles of the Airy$_1$ random point field and the inner products $v \cdot u_i (M)$ by iid standard normal random variables.
+Note that the expansion and estimate given above are strong enough to interpret the $Z_j$ as the leading order contribution to the quenched moments of the overlap between two replicas (which then converge in distribution).